siferati/intellwheels_nav/README.md

 ```

-## How to use multple robots from the same model in Gazebo
+## How to use multiple robots from the same model in Gazebo

-It necessary to define a namespace, prefix, a frame and **don't forget to repeat the parameter description inside the namespace with proper perfix:**
+It necessary to define a namespace, prefix, a frame and **don't forget to repeat the parameter description inside the namespace with proper perfix !!! **

 **-param /robot1/robot_description"**